Non-profit

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

-Lawyers Democracy Fund is a conservative-leaning legal group that supports fair and honest elections and seeks to protect the right of eligible voters to vote.
-1
+The Center for Election Confidence (CEC), formerly known as the Lawyers Democracy Fund, is a conservative-leaning legal group that advocates in favor of fair and honest elections while seeking to protect the right of eligible voters to vote.
+1 2

-The fund has proposed model voter identification legislation for states to adopt.
-2
+The CEC has proposed model voter identification legislation for states to adopt.
+3 4

 Background

-Lawyers Democracy Fund is a conservative-leaning group that says it backs ethics and legal professionalism in the electoral process to ensure fair and honest elections.
-3
+The Center for Election Confidence (CEC) is a conservative-leaning group that says it backs ethics and legal professionalism in the electoral process to ensure fair and honest elections.
+6 7

-The organization said it wants to protect the right of eligible voters to vote.
-The organization conducts, funds and publishes research on the effectiveness of current and proposed election methods.
-4
+The CEC argues it seeks the protection eligible voters’ right to vote.
+In addition, the organization conducts, funds and publishes research on the effectiveness of current and proposed election methods.
+8

-The leftwing American Prospect magazine criticized the Lawyers Democracy Fund for having the same initials as the NAACP Legal Defense Fund.
-6
+The leftwing American Prospect magazine criticized the then-Lawyers Democracy Fund for having the same initials as the NAACP Legal Defense Fund.
+10

 Voter ID Advocacy

-Legal Democracy Fund has sued and submitted amicus briefs in election-related lawsuits, and as defending state voter ID laws, including the 2008 Supreme Court case of Crawford v.
+The Center for Election Confidence (CEC) has previously sued and submitted amicus briefs in election-related lawsuits, and as defending state voter ID laws, including in 2008, when it was still the Legal Democracy Fund, during the U.S Supreme Court case of Crawford v.
 Marion County.
-7
+12

-Lawyers Democracy Fund proposed model state legislation on voter ID.
+CEC proposed model state legislation on voter ID.
 The model legislation requires a signature from the voter at the polling place as an additional identity safeguard; requires the voter to provide photo identification and to state his or her name and address verbally; allows voters without ID to vote a provisional ballot; provides free voter ID cards; and offers an affidavit exception in cases of reasonable impediment to providing the required documents to obtain a free voter identification card.
-8
+13

 Leadership

-Mike Andrews is a board member of the Lawyers Democracy Fund.
-He is the senior vice president in the Federal Public Affairs group at McGuireWoods Consulting.
-He was formerly the staff director and chief counsel for the Senate Committee on Indian Affairs under the leadership of Sens.
-John Barrasso (R-WY), John Hoeven (R-ND), and Lisa Murkowski (R-AK).
-Before working in Washington, he was a state, federal and tribal prosecutor in Arizona.
-He was an executive at the U.S. Department of Housing and Urban Development and the U.S. Department of Homeland Security.
-He was the lead counsel for the D.C.
+T. Mike Andrews is the Treasurer for the CEC, previously serving as a board member for the organization when it was known as the Lawyers Democracy Fund.
+Andrews serves as senior vice president in the Federal Public Affairs group with McGuireWoods Consulting firm as well as a partner with McGuireWoods LLP law group.
+He previously worked on Capitol Hill as the staff director and chief counsel for the Senate Committee on Indian Affairs under Sen. John Barrasso (R-WY), Sen. John Hoeven (R-ND), and Sen. Lisa Murkowski (R-AK).
+Prior to this, he served as a state, federal and tribal prosecutor in Arizona.
+In addition, he worked as a senior executive with the U.S. Department of Housing and Urban Development as well as the U.S. Department of Homeland Security.
+He also worked as lead counsel for the D.C.
 Crime Victims Resource Center and was the former chairman of the Victim Advisory Group for the U.S. Sentencing Commission.
-13
+19 20

 References